urbanjost/M_graph/README.md

 ## NAME
-   M_graph(3f) - a module for generating a basic XY plot (LICENSE:PD)
+   M_graph(3f) - a module for generating a basic XY plot (WIP) (LICENSE:PD)
 ## SYNOPSIS
 ```text
        use M_graph, only : graph
 ```
 ## DESCRIPTION
+   A WIP(Work In Progress), `MAYBE`.
+Looking at alternatives for making a simple XY plot from Fortran with a simple call.
+May use something else or just rewrite.

 ## LIST OF PROCEDURES
    + graph ! generate a basic xy plot